ssvas1997/Heart-Disease-Classification/README.md

 # Heart-Disease-Classification
-## Predicting whether a patient has heart disease or not
+## Classifying whether a patient has heart disease or not

 I have used a standard Heart Disease UCI dataset.
 The classification is performed using KNN (7 Neighbors), SVM, Decision Tree and MLP.